-Mr. Ronnie Chichung Chan GBM Chair
+Mr. Ronnie Chichung Chan GBM

-Aged 74, Mr. Chan joined the Group in 1972, and became the Chair in 1991.
-He also serves as the Chair of HLP, the Company's major listed subsidiary.
+Aged 74, Mr. Chan joined the Hang Lung group in 1972, was appointed to the Board of the Company in 1986, and became the Chair in 1991.
+He also serves as the Chair of HLG.
 Mr. Chan is a Director of The Real Estate Developers Association of Hong Kong, Chair Emeritus of Asia Society and the Chairman of its Hong Kong Center, Chairman of the Executive Committee of The Better Hong Kong Foundation and the former Chairman of the Executive Committee of One Country Two Systems Research Institute.
 He is also a former Vice President and a former Advisor of China Development Research Foundation in Beijing.
 Mr. Chan sits on the governing or advisory bodies of several universities, including The Hong Kong University of Science and Technology.
-He is a Life Trustee of The University of Southern California, where he received his MBA.
+He is a Life Trustee of

+The University of Southern California, where he received his MBA.
 Mr. Chan is a Fellow of American Academy of Arts and Sciences.
-He is the brother of Mr. Gerald Chan, a Non-Executive Director of the Company and the father of Mr. Adriel Chan, the Vice Chair of the Company.
+He is the father of Mr. Adriel Chan, the Vice Chair of the Company.

-Mr. Chan will retire as the Chair and an Executive Director of the Group with effect from the conclusion of the annual general meeting of each of the Company and HLP to be held on April 26, 2024 (the "2024 AGM").
-Mr. Chan will not take up a Non-Executive Director role in the boards of the Group after his retirement.
-In recognition of Mr. Chan's many contributions, the boards of the Group will bestow upon Mr. Chan the title of "Honorary Chair" of the Group and HLP upon his retirement.
+Mr. Chan will retire as the Chair and an Executive Director of the Company and HLG with effect from the conclusion of the annual general meeting of each of the Company and HLG to be held on April 26, 2024 (the "2024 AGM").
+Mr. Chan will not take up a Non-Executive Director role in the boards of the Company and HLG after his retirement.
+In recognition of Mr. Chan's many contributions, the boards of the Company and HLG will bestow upon Mr. Chan the title of "Honorary Chair" of the Company and HLG upon his retirement.